top of page

 This movement lasted only 103 days.

-Besides strong opponents from conservative nobles, Guangxu Emperor and his reform officials also lacked political and administrative experience.
+Besides strong opponents from conservative nobles, the Guangxu Emperor and his reform officials also lacked political and administrative experience.

 Afterward, Cixi regained all the power, dramatically damaging her relationship with the Guangxu Emperor.